modalitysystems/modalitysoftware-docs/twa/automation/TWA-Bot-Scenarios.md

 # Teamwork Analytics Automation - Scenarios

+> Previously TWA Automation required different templates for Teams messages and emails, therefore the sent messages were also different, the old documentation for this configuration can be found [here](./../BotsContent.md).

 All of the following scenarios are deployed with TWA, if you have selected to include the notification service.

 For each scenario you will find a description of the scenario and any default configured values (highlighted in **bold**).
 For each scenario we are able to configure the _email message subject_ and _message content_.

-TWA Automation can Teams chat messages or emails.
+TWA Automation can send Teams chat messages or emails.
 If the target user has installed the TWA Automation bot, they will receive a Teams message, if they don't have the bot installed they will receive an email.
 There is the option for TWA automation to self-install onto a users Teams client, this requires additional configuration.
 All emails are be sent from tips@teamworktips.email, please whitelist this address if required.

-> Previously TWA Automation required different templates for Teams messages and emails, the messages that were sent also looked different, the old documentation for this can be found [here](./../BotsContent.md).

 Please email Software.Support@modalitysystems.com if you require any customisation to the default scenarios or wish to discuss additional scenarios.